SebastianBThomsen/Linq/README.md

 For all methods/questions, there is a comment above with my answer.

 You have access to the PrettyPrint method again, if you wish to print out the result as a table to verify its correctness.
+See the example methods in Exercise.cs for usage.

 All my solutions can be found in the sub-class to Exercises.cs, it’s in the SolutionExample folder: